julflore000/Equity-Research-EF/README.md

 ### How to use:

-`getCoalEFs`: Input list of coal plant names-will check that the plant is conventional steam coal may need to change later will then return panda data frame with each row being the plant name and then the EF in its respective row
+`getCoalEFs`: Input list of coal plant names-will check that the plant is conventional steam coal may need to change later will then return panda data frame with each row being the plant name and then the EF in its respective row.

 Example: